Why the American Express Green Card is great for flexible spending

 The Amex Green card comes with no preset spending limit, meaning you won’t be assigned a specific credit limit when you apply for this card.
 Instead, the amount you can charge will vary based on your income, your regular card use and your payment history.

-Consumers who choose the American Express Green Card have the option to pay their credit card in balance in full at the end of the billing period, but they can also carry a balance with interest on eligible charges if they opt to take advantage of the card’s Pay Over Time promotion.
-Cardholders can also set up their balance on a payment plan with a fixed monthly plan fee.
+Consumers who choose the American Express Green Card have the option to pay their credit card balance in full at the end of the billing period, but they can also carry a balance with interest on eligible charges if they opt to take advantage of the card’s Pay Over Time feature.
+Cardholders can also split up large purchases into a payment plan with a fixed monthly plan fee through Amex’s Plan It feature.

 However, American Express notes that there is a limit on the total amount you can carry as a balance or move into a payment plan.
-Any purchases beyond this limit “need to be paid in full when your bill is due,” they write.
+It states that any purchases beyond this limit “need to be paid in full when your bill is due.”

 3 reasons the Amex Green Card is great for flexible spending